-Bornholm is the first region in Europe and the first island community in the world to be awarded the World Craft Region title.
-The strong spirit of the island community is evident in the vibrant crafts, museums, biennials and international educational opportunities that all put Bornholm firmly on the international stage.
-Thanks to a centuries-old craftsmanship tradition and well-preserved techniques, the island continues to represent innovative artists and craftsmen who work with ceramics, glass, textiles, metal and wood.
+Bornholm is the first region in Europe and the first island community in the world to be awarded the title of "World Craft Region".
+The strong community spirit of the island is evident in the vibrant crafts, museums, biennales, and international educational opportunities, all of which place Bornholm firmly on the international stage.
+With a centuries-old tradition of craftsmanship and well-preserved techniques, the island still represents innovative artists and craftsmen who work with ceramics, glass, textiles, metal and wood.

-KADK Bornholm is one of the leading European educational institutions in the field of glass and ceramics.
-The Royal Danish Academy of Fine Arts, School of Design, Bornholm (KADK Bornholm) is one of the leading European educational institutions in the field of glass and ceramics.
-KADK offers a dynamic and international high-quality program in education, scientific and artistic research.
+KADK Bornholm is one of Europe's leading educational institutions for glass and ceramics.
+The Royal Danish Academy of Fine Arts, School of Design, Bornholm (KADK Bornholm) is one of Europe's leading educational institutions for glass and ceramics.
+KADK offers a dynamic and international high-quality program in education as well as scientific and artistic research.

-According to local legend, the island's caring spirit is a small and good-looking troll called Krølle Bølle.
-He lives with his family in the Langebjerg forest, near the ruins of Hammershus castle.
-He and his family are a mischievous little troll who plays tricks on the farmers of Bornholm under the cover of night - with his whole family - constant pranks on Bornholm's hosts, but he is also a loyal protector of the island.
+According to local lore, the island's guardian spirit is a small and good-looking troll called Krølle Bølle.
+He lives with his family in Langebjerg forest, near the ruins of Hammershus castle.
+He and his family are a mischievous little troll who plays tricks on the farmers of Bornholm under the cover of darkness, but he is also a loyal defender of the island.
 According to local legend, when the Swedes invaded the island, the brave troll scared them so badly that they ran back to Sweden in panic.